TomLorenz-WebApplications/Fooder-App/README.md

 Speaking of Community, we also want to enable _Social-Features_ such as Comments and a Rating-System in order to provide transparency and let the community interact with each other.

 * The app should run at the domain `healthyfooder.de` with the title _*Healthy Food for your Lifestyle!*_
-* The title should change based on Categories like recipes or shopping lists.
+* The title should change based on categories like recipes or shopping lists.
 * The color scheme should include the colors green, white and/or orange